 All water samples are stored in a refrigerator until ready for shipment.
-Any required preservative is added to sample bottles at the contract lab previous to delivery to the Pogo Environmental Department.
+Any required preservative may be added to sample bottles at the contract lab previous to delivery, or added in the field as samples are collected.
 When dissolved metals samples are collected, protocol requires samples to be filtered within 15 minutes of sample collection.
 When possible, samples should be filtered in the field using a portable filtration apparatus.
 Due to the remoteness of some sample locations and harsh meteorological conditions, it may not always be possible to safely filter samples in the field.
 When field filtration is not possible, a bulk bottle will be collected for filtration in the Environmental Laboratory.
 In this case, the sampler will proceed directly to the laboratory to conduct filtration.
 The time of sample filtration will be recorded on the sample's field data sheet.